10 Common Camping Errors

 “Help!
 A grizzly bear is raiding our food!”

 This last lesson is not one you want to learn by experience.
-Put all your food and garbage away where wildlife can’t reach it.
-On your campsite, any bags of waste should be stowed securely away in your vehicle’s trunk overnight.
-If you’re backcountry camping, learn to make a garbage pulley in a tree so you can hoist your garbage up out of bears’ reach, and safely away from your tent area.
+Please put away all your food and garbage where wildlife can’t reach it.
+Any bags of waste should be stowed securely away on your campsite in your vehicle’s trunk overnight.
+If you’re backcountry camping, learn to make a garbage pulley in a tree to hoist your garbage up out of bears’ reach and safely away from your tent area.
 Above all- never leave food standing out as a lure to wildlife.

-With proper planning, checking your ‘what-to-bring lists,’ and not making these 10 common camping errors, you’ll raise the odds of your family camping trip turning into a fun, relaxing time outdoors.
+With proper planning, checking your ‘what-to-bring lists,’ and avoiding these 10 common camping errors, your family camping trip will be more likely to turn into a fun, relaxing time outdoors.

 8 thoughts on “10 Common Camping Errors”